blessinvarkey/musings/posts/GPT-3.md

 ## TL/DR

 - GPT-3 is a language prediction model by OpenAI.
+- Its the 3rd in the series of predictive/autocomplete tools launched by OpenAI.
 - An example of **unsupervised learning** as the training data doesn't include information that is right or wrong.
 - To learn how to build language constructs, such as sentences, it employs semantic analytics - studying not just the words and their meanings, but also gathering an understanding of how the usage of words differs depending on other words also used in the text.
 - It's an AI that is better at creating content that has a language structure – human or machine language – than anything that has come before it.